 Over the years, we at Patituce & Associates have had the honor of defending several individuals charged with homicide, murder, and manslaughter.
 These crimes, as most people know, carry with them the possibility of the most severe penalties our government can impose upon someone.
-It is important that if you or a loved one have been, or are about to be, arrested for murder that you seek immediate advice from an Cleveland homicide defense attorney.
+It is important that if you or a loved one have been, or are about to be, arrested for murder you seek immediate advice from an Cleveland homicide defense attorney, contact Patituce & Associates today.

 Homicide defense is about more than just showing up for trial.
 We actually investigate the facts.

 In each case where a client of ours is charged with homicide, our criminal defense lawyers actually take the time to investigate the set of facts that the government (the prosecutor) says constitute a homicide.
 If necessary, we employ the use of a private detective, or investigator, to track down flaws in the government’s story.
 We interview witnesses, view the crime scene, evaluate the coroner’s report, and evaluate any expert’s reports.